varchasvshri/CS711_recommender/README.md

-To run the recommender system -
+To run the recommender system - <br />
-Download the directory 'Integrated'.
+Download the directory 'Integrated'. <br />
-Make sure you have nodejs installed along with python3 with libraries specified in requirements.txt Then Run the following code on your terminal -
+Make sure you have nodejs installed along with python3 with libraries specified in requirements.txt <br />
+Then Run the following code on your terminal -
 ```
 sudo npm install